1. Raspberry Pi Power in Industry

 An Uninterruptible Power Supply (UPS) is additional equipment that continues to provide power to a device during power interruptions.
 A UPS system is particularly useful when deploying a Pi prototype into an industrial environment where shutting down systems cleanly is not at the forefront of the mind.
 In a factory where a common attempted fix for a malfunctioning machine might be to pull the power rather than diagnose the root cause, the resulting corruption issues can cause expensive downtime.

 Hardware Attached on Top (or HATs) add specific functionality to Pi, and the options are vast.
-Dedicated UPS HATs can offer power back-up stability, ensuring Pi will continue to function during any power instability or loss.
+Dedicated UPS HATs can offer power backup stability, ensuring Pi will continue to function during any power instability or loss.
 The advantage of using a UPS HAT is that they are relatively inexpensive and do not need to be permanently soldered to the device.
-Unfortunately, the addition of a UPS HAT makes it difficult to situate Pi inside a protective case, particularly alongside the further add-ons necessary to industrialise Pi, such as fans, RTC (real time clock) HATs, Industrial IO850 etc.
+Unfortunately, the addition of a UPS HAT makes it difficult to situate Pi inside a protective case, particularly alongside the further add-ons necessary for an industrial Pi, such as fans, RTC (real-time clock) HATs, Industrial IO850 etc.

-Brainboxes Industrialised Pi, the BB-400 Edge Controller, has a power management unit to monitor and control incoming power to the device and ensure optimum functioning of internal electronics.
+Brainboxes industrial Pi, the BB-400 Edge Controller, has a power management unit to monitor and control incoming power to the device and ensure the optimum functioning of internal electronics.

-Where Pi is powered by +5.1V only, most factories run on power supplies of 12 VDC or 24 VDC.
+Where Raspberry Pi power is by +5.1V only, most factories run on power supplies of 12 VDC or 24 VDC.
 The BB-400 has an input range of 5-30 VDC so can take a Pi prototype straight into an industrial setting.